Skip to main content

 While not required, typical entry-level education for graphic designers is a bachelor's degree.1 Plus, with the growing competitive marketplace for designers, an online degree in graphic design can help set you apart.

-For those who have yet to break into the field, a bachelor's program can offer a safe space to grow, test and develop compelling work in various media.
-You'll learn about industry-leading graphic design software, and challenge your limitations as an artist by creating fully-formed, marketable ideas and creative executions.
+For those who have yet to break into the field, a bachelor's program can offer a safe space to grow – testing and developing compelling work in various media.
+You'll learn about industry-leading graphic design software and challenge your limitations as an artist by creating fully formed, marketable ideas and creative executions.

-In addition, a grounding in a liberal education and the humanities will give you a cultural frame of reference that can help enrich you both professionally and personally.
-You'll be prepared to take on "real-world" visual communication projects that demand an understanding of a broad range of content.
+In addition, a grounding in a liberal arts education and the humanities can give you a cultural frame of reference that can help enrich you both professionally and personally.
+You'll be prepared to take on real-world visual communication projects that demand an understanding of a broad range of content.

 Programs like SNHU's BA in Graphic Design also offer internships where you can gain critical workplace experience.
-In addition to putting your technical skills to the test, you'll learn firsthand how to collaborate, solve problems and implement creative design solutions for real stakeholders working in the industry today.
-These experiences, and the resulting portfolio work, can help you stand out in a highly competitive market.
+In addition to putting your technical skills to the test, you'll learn firsthand how to collaborate, solve problems and implement creative design solutions for real stakeholders.
+These experiences – and the resulting portfolio work – can help you stand out in a highly competitive market.

-According to the U.S. Bureau of Labor Statistics, specific projections for growth in graphic design vary by industry.1 For example, jobs in web development and digital design are projected to grow 16% through 2032 — much faster than the average for all occupations.1
+According to the U.S. Bureau of Labor Statistics, specific projections for growth in graphic design vary by industry.1 For example, jobs in web development and digital design are projected to grow 16% through 2032, which is much faster than the average for all occupations.1

 With website development driving much of this job growth, graphic designers with a background in web design or user experience design may possess a more marketable skill set for today's employers.

-Yes, graphic designers can work remotely.
-The responsibilities of a remote graphic designer, or one that is onsite, are ultimately the same.
-In addition to the chance to work at home, graphic designers also have the option to work in a number of different professional settings, such as studios, ad agencies and design firms.
+The responsibilities of a remote graphic designer or one that is onsite are ultimately the same.
+In addition to the chance to work at home, graphic designers also have the option to work in many professional settings, such as studios, ad agencies and design firms.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the internet, at: